-This article was originally published in the Amherst STEM Network magazine online (at this link) with the title “Telescope Time Trials.”
-I’ve republished it here for posterity (the online articles usually fleeting – there will be a link to the stable magazine copy of this article sometime soon as well).
+This article was originally published in the Amherst STEM Network magazine online (in our Fall 2020 issue) with the title “Telescope Time Trials.”
+I’ve republished it here for posterity.
 I hope you enjoy it, and that you check out the other science communicators at the STEM Network, who cover all the great research, events, and guest speakers the various departments at Amherst host.

 This post is the second in a series highlighting the fantastic astronomy research Amherst students have conducted this summer.
 For more information on the series, visit this post.